|Those who desire to give up Freedom in order to gain Security, will not have, nor do they deserve, either one.|

 is on the board of the

-in Ridgewood and is on the
+in Ridgewood and was on the

 advisory board of the Holley Center 1980-1987 in Hackensack.
 He was